PRTG Manual: Failover Cluster Configuration

 Consider the following notes about clusters with remote probes:

-- You have to allow remote probe connections to your failover nodes.
+- You must allow remote probe connections to your failover nodes.
 To do so, log in to each system in your cluster and open the PRTG Administration Tool.
 On the PRTG Core Server tab, accept connections from remote probes on each cluster node.

 - A remote probe only connects to the PRTG core server with the defined IP address when it starts.